longamu/vise/INSTALL-Windows.md

  this tool.

 ### Step 3 : Install oxvgg/vise
- In the Kitematic tool, enter the following search keyword: **oxvgg**.
+ In the Kitematic tool, enter **oxvgg** in the search toolbar.
 This will show all the docker containers released by the Visual Geometry Group (VGG) as shown below: